compilit/ssimpl/docs/concepts/ipfs.md

 However, IPFS alone does not guarantee permanent storage—data can disappear if no node continues to host it.
 To ensure persistence, data must be pinned.
 This can be done either manually (free) or through a pinning service.
-Currently, DoaToa uses a pinning service, but in the future, your wallet will evolve to support self-hosting and pinning, ensuring full control over data storage
+Currently, DoaToa uses a pinning service.
+The ultimate way to do it, would be to support self-hosting and pinning from the wallet itself, ensuring full control over data storage.
+However, since the wallet resides on a phone, a phone is managed by their OS and most OS-es are quite strict about persistent connections (and rightly so), this setup is not feasible.

 ## Key Features